walter-a-jablonowski/Milkup/ai.md

 Apply a class "milkup" to each rendered tag that can be used to modify the style with a user defined stylesheet.

 Make it look good on all devices.

+### Data loading and persistence

+- Loading: the server prints the data in a html tag on page load (ususally using PHP)
+- Saving: use ajax and PHP on the server to save the data

 ### Demo